From the very first track, Kesha’s comeback album “Rainbow” is clearly different from anything she’s made before.

 The way the song builds feels symbolic of the singer’s evolution over the past five years as she’s become visibly healthier, happier, more honest and assertive.
 The sentimental piano paired with strings and then a choir is an arrangement as beautiful as it has been to watch it all happen.
 If there was one song to sum up the journey Kesha’s been on with her fans, this is the one.

-Of course, it wouldn’t be a Kesha album without the pop tunes that don’t take themselves too seriously, ranging from kitschy to sexy, and “Rainbow” has a handful of songs to fit the bill: “Hunt You Down” is a western tune that’ll make you want to strap on your cowgirl boots and avenge your broken heart; “Boogie Feet” is fueled with the spunk of ‘80s punk while “Boots” is the theme song of “a rolling stoner” that belongs around a campfire in the wild west; and “Godzilla” is a just-over-two-minute account of what it’s like to fall in love with Godzilla, which is surely a metaphor for a misunderstood love interest.
+Of course, it wouldn’t be a Kesha album without the pop tunes that don’t take themselves too seriously, ranging from kitschy to sexy, and “Rainbow” has a handful of songs to fit the bill: “Hunt You Down” is a western tune that’ll make you want to strap on your cowgirl boots and avenge your broken heart; “Boogie Feet” is fueled with the spunk of ‘80s punk while “Boots” is the theme song of “a rolling stoner” that belongs around a campfire in the Wild West; and “Godzilla” is a just-over-two-minute account of what it’s like to fall in love with Godzilla, surely a metaphor for a misunderstood love interest, written by Kesha’s songwriter mother Pebe Sebert.

 Finally, “Spaceship” closes out the album with one more western, folk-infused tune in spite of its galactic title.
 Such influences may seem random, but Kesha has been covering artists like Dolly Parton and Bob Dylan since the start of her career, and it looks like she’s finally free to give those styles a try.
 As for the outer space theme, she’s long made music based on her belief in being made up of stardust.